meenakshisund/ActuatorDemo/README.md

 Actuator has endpoints like /info, /health, /env, /metrics.

 By default only /info and /health are enabled for web.
-We need to include other endpoints if neede using this property
+We need to include other endpoints if needed using this property

-management.endpoints.web.exposure.include=info,health,metrics,env
+**management.endpoints.web.exposure.include=info,health,metrics,env**

+Few other properties to expose /info endpoint with additional details:

+**info.app.name=Spring Boot Actuator Application**

+**info.app.description=This is my first spring boot application to explore Actuator**

+**info.app.version=@project.version@**

 To use: